GerPhoenix/Tree-Visualization/README.md

 ## Update Notice
-TreeVisualizer(int k) has been removed use default constructor instead.
+TreeVisualizer(int k) has been removed use the TreeVisualizer() initializer without arguments instead.